Surakshaajith/simple-ocr-opencv/README.md

 #### Step 1: Load an image

 An image similar to other images you'd like to be able to OCR.
 Chop it up and/or change the colors in it if necessary.
-Often, the simpler the image, the easier it'll be to OCR it.
+Generally, the less the text looks like the text you're looking at right now, the harder it'll be to process it.

 #### Step 2: Segmentation